WallStreetMojo

 Days payable outstanding is a great measure of how much time a company takes to pay off its vendors and suppliers.

-If you look at the formula, you would see that DPO is calculated by dividing the total (ending or average) accounts payable by the money paid per day (or per quarter or per month).
+The formula shows that days payable outstanding analysis is calculated by dividing the total (ending or average) accounts payable by the money paid per day (or per quarter or month).

 For example, if a company has a DPO of 40 days, that means the company takes around 40 days to pay off its suppliers or vendors on average.